JeffCX/shadow-force-audit-portfolio/README.md

 ## About us:

 Shadow Force Auditing provides a unique and effective approach to auditing services.
 By charging based on the number of bugs found, my clients only pay for the results they receive, and my bug classification system ensures that issues are addressed in order of severity.
 My payment policies are fair and transparent, ensuring that clients receive the best value for their investment.
-I have audited some of the big protocol in the space, such as the graph protocol and optimism.
-My mission to secure the smart contract and eliminates bugs before it hits the production.
+I have audited some of the big protocols in the space, such as the graph protocol and optimism.
+My mission to secure smart contracts and eliminate bugs before they hit production.

 Contact us today to learn more about my services and to schedule an audit of your system.

-Book a private auditing by filling the form https://t.co/4dlhII2xNk
+Book a private audit by filling out this form https://t.co/4dlhII2xNk

 or reach out to [ladboy233](https://twitter.com/Xc1008Cui) on twitter

 Or ladboy233#0859 from discord, my DM are open!

-## Public Audit Contests Portfolio
+## Public Audit Contest Portfolio

 | Contest                                                                                          | Date          | Platform  | Rank   | Report                                                 |
 | ------------------------------------------------------------------------------------------------ | ------------- | --------- | ------ | ------------------------------------------------------ |